sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : OpenType 'loader' for Plain TeX and LaTeX
+Short desc    : OpenType 'loader' for Plain TeX and LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The package adopts the TrueType/OpenType Font loader code
+Descript     : The package adopts the TrueType/OpenType Font loader code
              : provided in ConTeXt, and adapts it to use in Plain TeX and
              : LaTeX.
 It works under LuaLaTeX only.
 ```